2600hz/libwebphone/docs/lwpUserAgent.md

 # lwpUserAgent

-The libwebphone user agent class provides all the functionality to start and manage a [SIP User Agent](https://en.wikipedia.org/wiki/Session_Initiation_Protocol#User_agent).

 > NOTE!
 It is not expected that an instance of this class be created outside of the libwebphone interals.
 To access this instance use the libwebphone instance method `getUserAgent()`.
-If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](libwebphone.md).
+If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](/README.md).

+The libwebphone user agent class provides all the functionality to start and manage a [SIP User Agent](https://en.wikipedia.org/wiki/Session_Initiation_Protocol#User_agent).

 ## Methods